 - Soak moong dal for 4-5 hours.

-- Grind it finely with minimum water.
+- Grind it coarsely with minimum water.
 Ground dal should be stiff so that it holds shape.

 - If dal batter is slightly loose, grind some dry dal finely and add to the loose dal batter.